Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Magnetic catalysis of CDW

 respectively, where ${\boldsymbol 0}$ is an $N$-dimensional null matrix, ${\bf t}$ and ${\bf t}^\dagger$ are the intersublattice hopping matrices with the Peierls phase factors, and $\pm {\boldsymbol \Delta}$ are $N$-dimensional diagonal matrices, whose entries are the self-consistent solutions of $\delta_A$ and $\delta_B$ at various sites of the system, respectively.
-As $\hat{h}_0$ and $\hat{h}_{\rm CDW}$ mutually \emph{anticommute}, the CDW order acts like a mass for gapless fermions.
-Thus its spontaneous nucleation causes insulation near the half-filling, as shown in Fig.~\ref{fig:DOS_gap}.
+As $\hat{h}_0$ and $\hat{h}_{\rm CDW}$ mutually \emph{anticommute}, the CDW order acts like a mass for gapless fermions on HDMs, subject to external magnetic fields.
+Thus the spontaneous nucleation of the CDW order [Fig.~\ref{fig:Scaling}] causes insulation near the half-filling even for small $V$, as shown in Fig.~\ref{fig:DOS_gap} for both uniform and inhomogeneous magnetic fields on the (10,3), (14,3), and (18,3) hyperbolic lattices.